-In this comprehensive guide to the best 2-in-1 laptops we’ve looked at every kind of device for every kind of user.
-We’ve looked at Windows 2-in-1 laptops and Chromebooks, at 2-in-1 laptops for going back to school; and we've investigated the best 2-in-1 laptops for business users, at the best 2-in-1 laptops under £500 and the best 2-in-1 laptops when money’s no object.
+In this, T3's comprehensive guide to the best 2-in-1 laptops, we’ve reviewed every kind of device for every kind of user.
+We’ve worked on Windows 10 2-in-1 laptops and on Chromebooks; we've studied 2-in-1 laptops that are perfect for going back to school; and we've investigated the best 2-in-1 laptops for business users as well.